QDL123/Basic_REST_API/README.md

-# HDVI-Intern-Challenge Solution
+# Basic REST API
-This is my solution to the HDVI-Intern Challenge.
+This is an implementation of a basic REST API.